helltraitor/turing-machine-rs/README.md

 }
 ```

-But this library is not for only simplest types: you can even use other turing machines as symbols!
+But this library is not just for the simplest types: you can even use other Turing machines as symbols!
 More examples can be found [here][examples].

 To see a list of the available features flags that can be enabled, check [docs][feature-flag-docs].

 ## Getting Help

 First, read [examples][examples] or [api][api-documentation].
-If examples can't provides answers for you then you can try to read docs and after all of it you can contact with me: <helltraitor@hotmail.com>
+If examples can't provide answers for you, then you can try to read docs, and after all of that, you can contact me: <helltraitor@hotmail.com>

 ### Major links:
 * [Examples][examples]